 - publicised applications that we received since the lockdown commenced in March.
 Site notices were published online between March and October 2020 and January and April 2021.
 Adverts are published in the press.
-The posting of physical site notices resumed on 9 October 2020, however was suspended from 8 January 2021.
-Online site notices can be found here.
-This will remain under review.

 - issued neighbour notification letters by post, with the planning portal open for comments on applications.

 The physical display of site notices recommenced on 8th April 2021.

 Due to the closure of our offices we are still unable to receive any paper letters of representation or paper applications.
 Online representations and applications are being accepted / validated and, where appropriate, delegated decisions are being issued.

 New applications will have neighbour notification carried out, and publicity in the form of site notices and adverts will be published in accordance with the amendments to the Act, as noted above.
 Once this period of publicity has ended applications will be progressed to determination where possible.

 Since 18 June 2020, we have been undertaking site visits but only if these are essential.
 Most of these site visits will be external- from a public place or possibly private land such as a back garden.
 We will contact owners to discuss how to do this in the safest possible way.

 The chief planner has provided planning guidance on pre-application consultations for public events.
 This is temporary guidance, linked to The Town and Country Planning (Miscellaneous Temporary Modifications) (Coronavirus) (Scotland) Regulations 2020 that suspends the requirement for a physical public event.

 Following the Coronavirus (Scotland) Act 2020 coming into force, the regulations affecting planning have been amended.
 This includes the regulations governing the Local Review Body.